-The journal’s contents, which are organized in reverse chronological order, are summarized on a per-account basis in the ledger.
+The journal’s contents, organized in reverse chronological order, are summarized per account in the ledger.

 4. Trial Balance

-The accountant may request a trial balance as needed to ensure that journal entries have been properly recorded and posted.
+The accountant may request a trial balance to ensure journal entries are properly recorded and posted.

 A trial balance verifies that the ledger accounts’ debit balances and credit balances are identical.

-If they aren’t, there has been a mistake, and it must be rectified.
+If they aren’t, there has been a mistake that must be rectified.

 5. Bank Statements

-The most important duty of a bookkeeper is to reconcile the monthly reports in order to ensure that your financial records are correct.
+The most important duty of a bookkeeper is to reconcile the monthly reports to ensure that your financial records are correct.